Akira Kurosawa: Awards and honours

-Two film awards have also been named in Kurosawa's honor.
+Two film awards have also been named in Kurosawa's honour.
 The Akira Kurosawa Award for Lifetime Achievement in Film Directing is awarded during the San Francisco International Film Festival, while the Akira Kurosawa Award is given during the Tokyo International Film Festival.

-Kurosawa is often cited as one of the greatest filmmakers of all time.
-In 1999, he was named "Asian of the Century" in the "Arts, Literature, and Culture" category by AsianWeek magazine and CNN, cited as "one of the [five] people who contributed most to the betterment of Asia in the past 100 years".
-In commemoration of the 100th anniversary of Kurosawa's birth in 2010, a project called AK100 was launched in 2008.
-The AK100 Project aims to "expose young people who are the representatives of the next generation, and all people everywhere, to the light and spirit of Akira Kurosawa and the wonderful world he created".

-Wes Anderson's animated film Isle of Dogs is partially inspired by Kurosawa's filming techniques.
-At the 64th Sydney Film Festival, there was a retrospective of Akira Kurosawa where films of his were screened to remember the great legacy he has created from his work.

-Kurosawa has also been given a number of state honors, including being named as a officer of the French Légion d'honneur in 1984, a Knight Grand Cross of the Order of Merit of the Italian Republic in 1986, and was the first filmmaker to receive the Order of Culture from his native Japan in 1985.
+Kurosawa has also been given a number of state honours, including being named as an officer of the French Légion d'honneur in 1984 and a Knight Grand Cross of the Order of Merit of the Italian Republic in 1986, and he was the first filmmaker to receive the Order of Culture from his native Japan in 1985.
 Posthumously, he was recognized with the Junior Third Court Rank, which would be the modern equivalent of a noble title under the Kazoku aristocracy.